syncfusion-content/blazor-docs/blazor/chart/technical-indicators.md

 ---
 layout: post
 title: Technical Indicators in Blazor Charts Component | Syncfusion
-description: Learn here all about Technical Indicators in Syncfusion Blazor Charts component and more.
+description: Learn here all about Technical Indicators support in the Syncfusion Blazor Charts component and its types in detail.
 platform: Blazor
 control: Chart
 documentation: ug